 Wine doesn’t need to be wasted.
 And you don’t need to commit OWI.

 A little known law hidden in the Wisconsin Statutes governing alcoholic beverages actually allows restaurants to re-cork a single bottle and send it home with you.
 Wis.
 Stat.
 Sec.
 125.51(3r) permits holders of Class B or class C liquor licenses to sell a bottle of wine for consumption both on and off the premises.
-The following criteria must be met, however:
+You must meet the following criteria:

 - The premises is a restaurant that also operates under a Class B or Class C license;